hyperledger/fabric/docs/source/ledger.rst

 Ledger
 ======

-The ledger is the sequenced, tamper-resistant record of all state transitions in the fabric.
+The ledger is the sequenced, tamper-resistant record of all state transitions.
 State transitions are a result of chaincode invocations ('transactions') submitted by participating parties.
 Each transaction results in a set of asset key-value pairs that are committed to the ledger as creates, updates, or deletes.

-The ledger is comprised of a blockchain ('chain') to store the immutable, sequenced record in blocks, as well as a state database to maintain current fabric state.
+The ledger is comprised of a blockchain ('chain') to store the immutable, sequenced record in blocks, as well as a state database to maintain current state.
 There is one ledger per channel.
 Each peer maintains a copy of the ledger for each channel of which they are a member.

 Chain